tyz/slacktail/README.md

                         Discord channel to output to.
   --file FILE, -f FILE  The file to tail.
-  --wait SEC, -W SEC    Try to read new lines every SEC seconds. (default: 60) --truncate SIZE, -T SIZE
+  --wait SEC, -W SEC    Try to read new lines every SEC seconds. (default: 60)
-                        Limit the size of every message to SIZE bytes.
-The oldest lines will be removed first. (default: 4096)
 ```